-To substitute for vinegar in red velvet cake with buttermilk, you’ll need 1 cup of buttermilk for every 1 tablespoon of vinegar called for in the recipe.
+To substitute for vinegar in red velvet cake with buttermilk, you’ll need one cup of buttermilk for every tablespoon of vinegar called for in the recipe.
 Before that, mix the buttermilk and baking soda together until the baking soda is dissolved, then add it to the recipe as directed.

 Another option is lemon juice or lime juice.
 These citrus fruits have a sour, acidic taste that will give your cake the desired flavor.

-If you’re substituting with lemon juice, use one tablespoon for every tablespoon of vinegar called for in the recipe.
+Whenever I’m substituting with lemon juice, I use one tablespoon for every tablespoon of vinegar called for in the recipe.